 The last time the Islanders drafted a blueliner in the first round was Ryan Pulock 15th overall in 2013.
-Pulock will be 23 when next season starts and although he hasn’t stuck in the NHL yet, he was eighth in AHL scoring at his position with 46 points in just 55 games.
+Pulock will be 23 when the 2017-18 season starts and although he hasn’t stuck in the NHL yet, he was eighth in AHL scoring at his position with 46 points in just 55 games.
 Still, Pulock isn’t a home run pick up, so the first-rounders or more may have to come into play.

-With a new GM in Rob Blake and a new coach (promoted from an assistant) in John Stevens, the Kings are trying to figure why their dominant possession team has been in the bottom half of the league in goals two of the past three seasons.
+With a new GM in Rob Blake and a new coach (promoted from an assistant) in John Stevens, the Kings are trying to figure out why their dominant possession team has been in the bottom half of the league in goals two of the past three seasons.

-The Kings would also do well to add more speed to the lineup and at least turn a little away from their heavy hockey style.
+The Kings would also do well to add more speed to the lineup and turn a little away from their heavy hockey style.
 Put Duchene with Tyler Toffoli, another player coming off a down season, and both players could work off each other to raise their totals.

 What could the Kings offer: As far as defencemen go, Los Angeles doesn’t have a home run pickup for the Avs either.
 Derek Forbort was the last defenceman they took in Round 1 and that was all the way back in 2010.
 Forbort, 25, is just now coming off his first full season.